$53.41-$72.82 Hourly / $4,272.50-$5,825.68 BiWeekly /

 Considerable knowledge of nursing principles and practices in appropriate specialty; knowledge of behavioral health nursing; knowledge of nursing administration; knowledge of and ability to apply management principles and techniques; knowledge of research procedures as applied to nursing; knowledge of interviewing and counseling techniques; knowledge of current developments in field of nursing including current complexities of the healthcare industry; knowledge of relevant State and Federal regulations and accreditation guidelines; knowledge of trend variance analysis; knowledge of governmental accounting and budgeting; some knowledge of marketing; some knowledge of and ability to develop strategic plans; leadership skills and ability; ability to problem solve; ability to multi-task and coordinate a high level of activities; considerable interpersonal skills; considerable oral and written communication skills.

-A bachelor’s degree in nursing and three (3) years of experience in an administrative or supervisory capacity in a health care organization/facility.
+Three (3) years of experience in an administrative or supervisory capacity in a health care organization/facility or hospital nursing.

 Note: For State employees, this is interpreted at or above the level of a Supervising Nurse.

-This replaces the existing specification for the class of Director of Nursing 2 in Salary Group MP 69 approved effective March 13, 2019.
-(Revised to add Substitutions Allowed) Action No. 19-038
+This replaces the existing specification for the class of Director of Nursing 2 in Salary Group MP 69 approved effective June 21, 2019.
+(Revised to expand class use to the Department of Developmental Services and modify the Minimum Qualifications) Item No. 21-075